MarkBrazee/homework04/README.md

 Description of game:

-The following quiz is amultiple-choice game designed to challenge Bootcamp students on their knowledge of coding.
+The following quiz is a multiple-choice game designed to challenge Bootcamp students on their knowledge of coding.

 Instructions: